microsoft/VirtualClient/website/docs/overview/design.md

 as meeting all of the requirements for cross-platform + architecture support.
 Additionally, the .NET 6.0 framework integrates all of the performance and runtime efficiency work done by the .NET Core team over the past 5 years into a unified platform.

-Reference the [Platform Overview](./VirtualClientPlatform.md) documentation for more information on the platform offerings.

 ## Application Concepts
 The following sections describes some of the high-level concepts and features sets of the Virtual Client platform.